Other Effects of Pregnancy

 Urinary tract infections are more likely and are associated with urine pooling and insufficient fluid intake.
 It is important to remain hydrated, and to commence and continue with pelvic floor exercises throughout pregnancy and after the birth.

-There is an increased demand for oxygen (O2) , due to an increased basal metabolic rate.
-Additionally progesterone increases sensitivity to carbon dioxide (CO2), resulting in increased breathlessness.
+There is an increased demand for oxygen (O2), due to an increased basal metabolic rate.
+Additionally, progesterone increases sensitivity to carbon dioxide (CO2), resulting in increased breathlessness.
 The uterus also restricts the movement of the diaphragm, further increasing breathlessness, and causing compensatory rib flaring.
 There is a gradual increase in tidal volume, while vital capacity remains unchanged.
 It is important that pregnant women do not hold their breath, especially when exercising.

-It is particularly important not to do a Valsalva Manoeuvre i.e. Holding the breath and pushing down as one would when lifting weights.
+It is particularly important not to do a Valsalva Manoeuvre i.e. holding the breath and pushing down as one would when lifting weights.
 Rib and back pain can be relieved by overhead reaching.
 Concentrating on the types of slow breathing taught in yoga or at prenatal classes are good to do for short periods during the day, to help with relaxation and improve the quality of breathing mechanics.

 There is an increase in plasma by about 40% more than red cell mass, which causes physiological anaemia.
 This can result in increased feelings of tiredness.
-The heart increases in size by 12% to accommodate the extra work required during pregnancy and heart rate can increase by 10-15 beats per minute.
+The heart increases in size by about 12% to accommodate the extra work required during pregnancy and heart rate can increase by 10-15 beats per minute.
 Increased blood flow can also cause the gums and nose to bleed, nasal congestion, vaginal discharge, cramp and carpal tunnel syndrome.

 If experiencing carpal tunnel syndrome or pain in the wrists, raising the hands and arms, resting them frequently when typing, and supporting the hands on a pillow at night can all help to relieve symptoms.